tushar9090s-netizen/Pokedex/README.md

 # Pokedex
-This is a club-induction project
-It is my first web development
+This is a club-induction project.
+It is my first web development project